britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 Since it is possible to measure handshake RTT without a spin bit (see
 {{other-bad-ideas}}), it is sufficient to include the spin bit in the short packet header.
-This proposal suggests to ues the second most significant bit (0x40) of the first octet in the short header for the spin bit.
+This proposal suggests to use the second most significant bit (0x40) of the first octet in the short header for the spin bit.

 ~~~~~